 See academic majors.

 Red Wolves is the nickname for athletic teams.
+The spirit characters are Howl and Scarlet.

 The Memorial Arch is the official name of the iconic historic arch located on the Jonesboro campus.
 In their will, the members of the Training School Class of 1927 referred to the arch by that name for the concrete structure they had gifted to the institution as a tribute to those who would follow them.
 Other references to arch or historic arch are lowercase.